Top 10 Unique Things to Do in Marrakech

 Medersa Ben Youssef

-The former Koranic school Medersa Ben Youssef is located in the medina and was founded in 1340.
+The Medersa Ben Youssef is a former Koranic school located directly in the Medina of Marrakech.
+It was founded in 1340, but much of the interior dates from 1570, during the reign of the Saadian Sultan Abdallah al-Ghalib.
 For many centuries, until 1960, the building served as an educational institution.
-In the gorgeous courtyard, there is a large fountain pool and the walls are beautifully decorated with colorful mosaics.
-The whole architecture of the Koranic school is unique, especially the carved cedar pillars and the tile ornaments make visitors marvel.
-The entire ambiance of this school is very special, simply worth seeing, and is, therefore, one of the best sights in Marrakech.
+There is a large fountain in the beautiful courtyard and the walls are beautifully decorated with colorful mosaics.
+The entire architecture of the madrasa is unique, especially the carved cedar pillars and the tile ornaments.
+The whole ambience of this school is unique, simply worth seeing, and therefore one of the best places to see in Marrakech.

 Bahia Palace

-The Bahia Palace is a real pearl in the city and a visit to this amazing attraction of Marrakech should not be missed.
-Translated, its name means “brilliance”, and really, the palace is breathtakingly beautiful.
-When walking through the magnificent palace complex, you should be aware to plan a little more time.
-On 8,000 m2 you visit impressive rooms and courtyards, decorated with colorful tiles of marble and beautiful mosaics.
-The Bahia Palace is one of the most beautiful palaces in Marrakech and its unique setting has been used as the location for several Hollywood movies.
+The Bahia Palace is a must-see in Marrakech, and a visit to this attraction should not be missed on any city walk.
+It was built in 1866 and has been continuously expanded over the years.
+Its name translates to “brilliance” and indeed, this palace is breathtakingly beautiful.
+With ornate courtyards, gardens, mosaics, wood carvings and stucco work, it is considered a wonderful example of traditional Moroccan architecture.
+Plan to spend some time walking around the magnificent palace complex.
+The 8,000 m2 of impressive rooms and picturesque courtyards are decorated with colorful marble tiles and stunning mosaics.
+The Bahia Palace is one of the most beautiful attractions in Marrakech, and its unique setting has been used as a filming location for several Hollywood movies.

 Bab Agnaou

-The old town, the medina of Marrakech is surrounded by an old city wall made of rammed clay, and several large gates give access to the city center.
-The Bab Agnaou, which is also called the “Gate of the Blacks”, is definitely one of the most worth seeing of the 19 gates.
-This beautiful attraction was built during the Almohad dynasty, between 1185 and 1190, under Yacoub el-Mansour and is nowadays still the border between Medina and the former government district.
+The Bab Agnaou, also known as the “Black Gate” or “Gate of the Blacks”, is a beautiful historic city gate in Marrakech.
+The old city, the Medina of Marrakech, is surrounded by an ancient rammed earth wall and several large gates provide access to the city center.
+The Bab Agnaou, located in the southwest of the old town, is probably one of the most interesting of the 19 gates.
+This magnificent structure was built during the Almohad dynasty, between 1185 and 1190, under Yacoub el-Mansour, and still marks the border between the Medina and the former government quarter.

 Place des Ferblantiers

-The Jardin Menara is a huge garden with countless olive trees, a large fish tank and a pretty pavilion.
-This wonderful place is located about 5 kilometers outside the medina and can best be reached by cab.
-During a walk through the large complex and around the large basin, you have a beautiful view of the Atlas Mountains.
-This is mostly an attraction where locals hang out, so it’s a bit quieter than downtown.
+The Menara Gardens, also known as the Jardin Menara, is a huge garden with countless olive trees, a large fish tank and a charming pavilion.
+This attraction is located about 5 kilometers outside the Medina and is best reached by taxi.
+A walk through the large grounds and around the large pool offers a magnificent view of the Atlas Mountains.
+Most of the people here are locals, so it is a bit quieter than in the city center.
+The Menara Gardens were laid out in the 12th century during the reign of the Almohad dynasty.
+Today, the most characteristic feature is the large olive grove that surrounds the garden and consists of several thousand olive trees.

 Marrakech: Excursions, Tickets & More

 If you would like to go on a desert safari with camel riding or quad tours, you can book a trip to Merzouga from Marrakech.
-However, these tours are usually 2 or 3-day trips.
+These unique tours are usually 2 or 3-day trips.

-On the online portal GetyourGuide you will find all the unforgettable excursions that you can book conveniently online.
-In addition, city tours and food tours, as well as cheap entrance tickets are offered.
+On the online portal GetyourGuide you will find all the unforgettable excursions and experiences.
+In addition, city tours and food tours, as well as cheap entrance tickets, are offered.

 In Marrakech, you’ll find a great range of fantastic places to stay.
 From cheap backpacker hostels to hotels with pools and romantic riads with roof terraces, everything is offered here.
 If you are looking for a recommended accommodation in Marrakech, then we can give you these tips along the way…It’s worth a look!

-• Riad with roof terrace: The Dar Andamaure is a beautiful, inexpensive accommodation directly in the old town of Marrakech.
+• Riad with Roof Terrace: The Dar Andamaure is a beautiful accommodation in the old town of Marrakech.
 Guests love the delicious breakfast and the cozy rooftop terrace.

 • Backpacker Hostel: The Rooftop Hostel is the address for backpackers.
 Here the cozy atmosphere, the cleanliness and the reasonable price enchants!